 (vi) To advise the President and the Executive Committee on suitable persons for appointment as representatives of IUPAC on other bodies concerned with nomenclature, symbols and terminology.

 (i) There shall be a standing Interdivisional Committee on Terminology, Nomenclature and Symbols, composed of a Chair, a Secretary, up to three Titular Members and up to three Associate Members as a “core” membership and one Titular Member from each Division.

 (ii) The President, in consultation with the Executive Committee, shall appoint the Titular Members and the Associate Members.
 ICTNS and the Division Presidents may propose names of persons suitably qualified for appointment.

 (iii) The period of service of the core Titular Members and Associate Members shall be four years, renewable for a further term of four years.
 The period of service for Titular Members from the Divisions shall be two years, renewable up to a total of eight years.

-(iv) The President, in consultation with the Executive Committee, shall appoint the Chairman and the Secretary.
+(iv) The President, in consultation with the Executive Committee, shall appoint the Chair and the Secretary.
 ICTNS may propose candidates.

-(v) The period of service of the Chairman and of the Secretary shall be four years, renewable for a further term of four years.
-The sum of the years of service as a Titular Member or as an Associate Member and as the Chairman or the Secretary shall not exceed ten years.
+(v) The period of service of the Chair and of the Secretary shall be four years, renewable for a further term of four years.
+The sum of the years of service as a Titular Member or as an Associate Member and as the Chair or the Secretary shall not exceed ten years.

 (vi) The following organizations shall be invited to attend meetings of ICTNS: